 Risk Management

 Action Progress update Status

 Commit resources in order to implement the new local law with respect to permit assessments for the removal of trees An additional funding commitment was provided in the 2022-2023 annual budget to support the implementation of the protection of Amenity Trees Local Law.
 The Protection of Amenity Trees Local Law provides protection for substantial trees in the urban and townships areas of the Shire.
 These additional resources have funded referrals to Council's consulting arborist to obtain expert technical advice about the trees proposed to be removed under the Amenity Tree Local Law.
 Completed

-Finalise and adopt a new Domestic Wastewater Management Plan to enable Council to effectively manage the risk associated with domestic wastewater across the Shire w Domestic tewater agement Plan, was adopted in September 2023.
-The plan outlines the responsibilities of landowners and occupiers, and outlines wastewater management strategies, regulations and standards which allows Council to effectively manage wastewater in the Shire. council to effectively manage wastewater in the Shire.
+Finalise and adopt a new Domestic Wastewater Management Plan to enable Council to effectively manage the risk associated with domestic wastewater across the Shire The Domestic Wastewater Management Plan, now known as the On-site Wastewater Management Plan, was adopted in September 2023.
+The plan outlines the responsibilities of landowners and occupiers, and outlines wastewater management strategies, regulations and standards which allows Council to effectively manage wastewater in the Shire.
+Completed

 Services and Prog grams

 Action Progress update Status

 Continue to implement the Communications Strategy 2022-2025 Council's Communications Strategy 2022-2025 continues our commitment to place our community at the centre of everything we do.
 The strategy provides a robust framework to guide Council in its central aim of keeping our community connected to, and informed about, our programs, services and decisions in ways that are relevant and wide-reaching.
 Headlines in the delivery of the strategy undertaken this year included: Signage guidelines have been completed and are ready to hand over to the Capital Works team to implement as signs need replacing Work has also progressed on the development of a Social Media Strategy, and update of an issues management communications plan and an internal Writing Style Guide.
 These actions will be carried over to later in 2024 for completion An audit of Council's external communication channels has been undertaken, and findings will be used to inform any improvement opportunities following analysis of results from a communications survey that was recently undertaken Video has continued to be used for many communication projects, including promotion of National Volunteer Week, where video interviews with local volunteers were published on Council's social media channels throughout the week.
+This reporting action will continue in the 2024-2025 Annual Action Plan.
 On Track